Use our NMR service to measure NMR relaxation times.

 Fig. 27.
 Effect of magnetic field on the 1H T1 relaxation of water in CDCl3.

-The relaxation of different peaks in a multiplet may be different due to spin-coupling interactions (as shown for the methyl triplet of ethylbenzene, fig. 28).
-For most proton spectra this effect is on the order of a few percent.
-For greatest accuracy the peaks in a multiplet should be measured separately.
-The central peak(s) in a multiplet have slightly longer relaxation times than the outer peaks.
+The relaxation of different peaks in a multiplet may be different due to cross-correlation (as shown for the H1 AA'BB' multiplet of diphenylanthracene, fig. 28).
+For greatest accuracy all the peaks in a multiplet should be measured separately.
 The above applies to all relaxation measurements: T1, T2, T1ρ and T2*.

 The relaxation times for a spin ½ nucleus are approximately related to the correlation time (τc, fig. 29) which is the time that a molecule takes to tumble by one radian (57°).
 The three relaxation times (T1, T2 and T1ρ) are similar for small diamagnetic molecules in regular (not especially viscous) solvents at room temperature (fig. 30 and left side of fig. 29).
 Since fig. 29 only approximates the true relaxation time, T2 and T1ρ are sometimes larger than T1 (fig. 30) but never exceed twice its value under normal conditions.
 For large entities (e. g., protiens or microemulsion droplets) or low temperatures T2 and T1ρ are shorter than T1 (fig. 31 and middle of fig. 29).
 It is usually impractical for T1ρ to become much larger than T2 (right side of fig. 29) because the motion whould have to be very slow such as in cryogenic solids or the spin-lock would need to be very strong.